straz/pas/pubs/mit/1992-steve-jobs.md

 ### Partial transcript from the opening of Steve Jobs' talk:

-There's a really interesting book that was written by a guy named [Paul Strassmann](http://strassmann.com), and Paul has one of the more interesting jobs on the planet.
+<p class="drop-cap">“There's a really interesting book that was written by a guy named
+<a href="http://strassmann.com">Paul Strassmann</a>, and Paul has one of the more
+interesting jobs on the planet.
 He's the chief information officer - CIO - of a very large organization called the Pentagon.
 And they really understand software there.
-I had a conversation with him not too long ago.
+I had a conversation with him not too long ago.</p>

 He said the lesson from the Gulf War was that the best software will win the war.
 So they're trying to do a lot of work in the software area.